WXGI

 WXGI (950 AM) is a classic hip hop formatted radio station licensed to Richmond, Virginia.
 WXGI is owned and operated by Urban One.
 The station's studios and offices are located just north of Richmond proper on Emerywood Parkway in unincorporated Henrico County, and its transmitter is located in the Southside of Richmond.

-WXGI serves the Richmond/Petersburg area of Virginia using three simulcast stations, AM 1240 WTPS in Petersburg, 99.5 FM W258DC in Richmond and 102.7 FM W274PX in Petersburg.
+WXGI serves the Richmond/Petersburg area of Virginia using four simulcast stations, WDCJ (1240 AM) and 102.7 FM (W274BX) in Petersburg, 99.5 FM (W258DC) in Richmond.
+The station is also on the HD2 sub channel of WCDX-HD2 in Mechanicsville.